OWNER/OPERATORS · Blog

 Thirty-Two Bars of Slander

-There’s a strip of little gray bars under the player on the front page — a spectrum display, thirty-two of them, bouncing along with the single.
+There’s a strip of little gray bars under the player on the front page - a spectrum display, thirty-two of them, bouncing along with the single.
 I put it there because a song about static should get to watch itself move.
 Mostly it minds its own business.
+(If you’re reading this on an iPhone, they’re not bouncing.
+Hold that thought.
+It’s the end of the story.)

 Then I noticed it was all bottom.
 Play Echoes and Static and the left edge of the display stood up like a stadium wave that never travels - three bars doing all the work, twenty-nine barely breathing.
 Which reads, to anyone who has ever sat in front of studio monitors at an irresponsible hour, as: your mix is bass-heavy.
 Mud.
 Too much low end.
 I did what you do with an accusation like that.
 I took it personally.